RYC-98/FSD-MIM-and-NPGA/README.md

-# Details about FSD-MIM and FD-FSD-MIM will be completed as soon as paper is accepted
+# Details about FSD-MIM and FD-FSD-MIM will be completed as soon as the paper is accepted